codeslash21/Data_analysis_nanodegree/Data Analysis/data_analysis.md

 * **5. Communicate your results:** You often need to justify and convey meaning in the insights you’ve found.
 Or, if your end goal is to build a system, you usually need to share what you’ve built, explain how you reached design decisions, and report how well it performs.

 ### Package:
 A package is a collection of modules or python files that we can import into our code.
 Using a short alias can help to keep your code concise and clean.
-Example `import numpy as np`.
+Example `import numpy as np`, here `np` is conventional alias for Numpy.

+ NumPy, Pandas, and Matplotlib are three core packages for data analysis. `Numpy` lets you perform mathematical functions on large multidimensional array and matrices efficiently. `Pandas` is like a more powerful and flexible version of Excel that handle large amount of data.
+And, `Matplotlib` is plotting library that can produce great visualization with often very few lines of code.

 ### CSV:
 csv stands for Comma Seperated Values.
 Its a text file.
 One can read `csv` file using `pandas` as following -